 At the completion of this subject students will be able to:

-- find, assess and use a variety of source material for their academic work
+- Find, assess, and use a variety of source material for professional and academic work.

 No eligibility requirements